-After the completion of this offering, the holders of up to approximately 55.3 million shares of our Class A common stock (including shares of our Class A common stock issuable upon the exercise or settlement, as applicable, of outstanding equity awards) will be entitled to certain demand registration rights.
+After the completion of this offering, the holders of up to shares of our common stock will be entitled to certain demand registration rights.
 At any time beginning 180 days after the effective date of the registration statement of which this prospectus forms a part, the holders of at least a majority of these shares then outstanding can request that we register the offer and sale of their shares.
 Such request for registration must cover securities, the anticipated aggregate public offering price of which, before payment of underwriting discounts, selling commissions and stock transfer taxes, is at least \$50,000,000.
 We are obligated to effect only two such registrations.
 If we determine that it would be materially detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration for a period of up to 90 days, not more than once in any 12-month period.